|

 The Struve functions and are defined as sums of the following infinite series:

-Here is a quick look at the graphics for the Struve functions along the real axis.
+A quick look at the Struve functions Here is a quick look at the graphics for the Struve functions along the real axis.

 Connections within the group of Struve functions and with other function groups